graymalkin/graymalkin.github.io/blog/allotment/winter-24.md

 It collapsed onto the adjacent polytunnel frame, which buckled even further out of shape but did protect the established fruit bushes from damage.

 [![Greenhouse damage](../images/greenhouse-damage.jpg){ width=100% }](../images/greenhouse-damage-large.jpg)
+Thankfully, it's worse than it looks.

 After the storm passed, I went back up to inspect the damage.
-Thankfully, it's worse than it looks.
-Greenhouses are made of surprisingly sturdy aluminium extrusions, and while a few bits were bent a little, the greenhouse went back together quite easily over an hour of faff.
+Greenhouses are made of surprisingly sturdy aluminium extrusions, and while a few bits were bent a little the structure went back together quite easily over an hour or two of faff.
 A few screws were missing (which I knew about before the storm) and the roof was extremely wobbly as a result.
 A previous tennant of the plot had wired parts of the frame together with thick horticultural wire, but it is not really the same as proper nuts and bolts.
 Thankfully, a pack of 50 greenhouse bolts is £6 from Amazon--so I have also bolted it back together more securely.

 [![Greenhouse re-erected](../images/greenhouse-re-erected.jpg){ width=100% }](../images/greenhouse-re-erected-large.jpg)

+It is now much more rigid when I push on it, and with no glass/plastic in the frame at all it should survive any more winter storms.
+Here's hoping anyway...

 A task for this winter is to re-build the greenhouse base.
 The existing base is made of 2×4 batons and 2×2 stakes which have all but rotted completely through.